seshadrilab/tcrconvert/docs/source/datahandling.rst

 Data Handling
 ===============

-More details on how tcr-converter works.
+More details on how tcrconvert works.

 Adding alleles to 10X TCR genes
 -------------------------------